hyperjumptech/monika/docs/src/pages/guides/examples.md

 {{ response.[2].headers.SetCookie[0] }} ==> Get first cookie from third request response
 ```

+In the example above, `response.[0]` refers to the response from the first request in the probe, `response.[1]` refers to the response from the second request in the probe, and so on.
+Please note that you can only use the response from previous requests in the same probe.

 Please refer to [Probe Response Anatomy](https://hyperjumptech.github.io/monika/guides/probes#probe-response-anatomy) in order to know which value could be used from the response body for the next request(s).

+In the sections below, you can find several examples of configuration file which contains chaining requests.

 ### Pass Response Data as Path/Query Parameters

-Here is an example of passing previous request(s) response into the path/query parameters:
+Here is an example of using previous request's response in the path/query parameters:

 ```json
 {